Likelihood-free stochastic approximation EM for inference in complex models: Introduction

-We consider the problem of estimating parameters $\btheta$ from models characterized by missing (incomplete) data, in the sense discussed in \cite{Dempster1977} when introducing the celebrated EM algorithm.
-Observable quantities are denoted with $\bY$, while $\bX$ denotes latent (unobservable) components.
-However, since our work deals with parameter inference, we explicitly distinguish between $\btheta$ and $\bX$, i.e. even though $\btheta$ is unknown we do not consider it as embedded in $\bX$.
-While here we deal with a modification of an EM-type algorithm, for the moment our interest is to discuss the inference problem for models having so-called intractable likelihoods.
-These are models for which the likelihood function is unavailable in closed form and for which computation of an approximation (or the evaluation of said approximation) is computationally prohibitive.
-Two of the discussed examples are state-space models (SSM), and for SSM recent advancements in sequential Monte Carlo methods (also known as particle filters) have revolutionised the practical application of statistical inference, especially the Bayesian kind, see \cite{andrieu2009pseudo}, \cite{andrieu2010particle} and the review in \cite{kantas2015particle}.
+While here we deal with a modification of an EM-type algorithm, for the moment our interest is to discuss the inference problem for models having so-called ``intractable likelihoods''.
+For these models the likelihood function is unavailable in closed form and obtaining an approximation (or evaluating said approximation) is computationally prohibitive.
+Two of the discussed examples are state-space models (SSM), and for SSM recent advancements in sequential Monte Carlo methods (also known as particle filters) have revolutionised the practical application of statistical inference, especially the Bayesian kind, see the review in \cite{kantas2015particle}.
 For more general models than SSM, approximate Bayesian computation (ABC) is often the only available solution to perform statistical inference for the parameters of complex models with intractable likelihoods.
-ABC (see \citealp{sisson-fan(2011)} and \citealp{marin-et-al(2011)} for reviews) is an ensemble of algorithms that only requires the ability to generate synthetic observations from the assumed data generating model: therefore, the incredible rising of ABC methods in the past 15 years is due to its generality and plug-and-play features.
-The essence of ABC methods is briefly discussed in sections \ref{sec:synlik} and \ref{sec:abc-mcmc}.
-While ABC algorithms have been developed since the '90s (\citealp{tavare1997inferring}, \citealp{pritchard1999population}), the most important issues for a successful implementation of ABC are still as relevant today as they were twenty years ago.
+ABC (see \citealp{marin-et-al(2011)} for a review) is an ensemble of algorithms that only requires the ability to generate synthetic observations from the assumed data generating model, hence these are ``plug-and-play'' algorithms.
+While ABC algorithms have been developed since the '90s, the most important issues for a successful implementation of ABC are still as relevant today as they were twenty years ago.
 In particular, the most typical usage of ABC requires the analyst to specify summary statistics that are ``informative'' regarding the unknown $\btheta$.
 Moreover, a threshold parameter is introduced to compare summary statistics computed on the available data with summaries computed on simulations from the assumed data generating model.
-The problem of selecting appropriate summaries is the most serious of the two, and developments of methods for their automatized construction is crucial (see \citealp{fearnhead-prangle(2011)}).
-The determination of the threshold for summaries comparison is also very important and has a significant impact on the computational budget (the smaller the threshold, the better the inference accuracy and the higher the number of rejected simulations).
-Setting an appropriate weigthing scheme for comparing summaries having different variabilities can be another crucial factor, see \cite{prangle-adaptiveABC} and our application in section \ref{sec:g-and-k}.
+The problem of selecting appropriate summaries is the most serious of the two (see \citealp{fearnhead-prangle(2011)}).
+The determination of the threshold for summaries comparison is also very important and has a significant impact on the computational budget.
 Finally, when ABC is implemented within an MCMC sampler, there is a further layer of practical issues that are usually of difficult management for the non-expert practitioner, such as coding an appropriate adaptive MCMC method for the generation of parameter proposals, also noting that the frequency of the adaptation affects results.
 It is fair to say that calibration of ABC algorithms is often not trivial.
+A more recent plug-and-play methoology is given by synthetic likelihoods (SL) \citep{wood2010statistical}.
+SL requires the specification of data summaries, but no threshold parameter is introduced and the weighting of the summaries is automatically handled, thus the method is very easy to implement.
+However, while ABC sets no assumptions on said summaries, SL assumes a multivariate Gaussian distribution: hence, SL is less general than ABC and as discussed in \cite{price2016bayesian} and in section \ref{sec:lv}, significant departures from the assumed Gaussianity can have a negative impact on inference results.